daelsepara/pixelprocessing/README.md

 #### scaleimage

-Magnify an image n times, where n is an integer multiple
+Functions to: magnify an image n times (where n is a positive integer), translate image to a new origin, increase image background